hazelcast/hazelcast-jet/hazelcast-jet-distribution/src/root/README.md

 Additional Libraries
 --------------------

-To use an additional library provided in the opt folder, move it to the `lib` folder.
+To use an additional library provided in the connectors or plugins folder, move it to the `lib` folder.
 Jet will automatically use it the next time you start it.

 Additional Information